-One of my wonderful, intelligent blog readers wrote in with the following excellent question.
+One of my wonderful, intelligent blog readers wrote in with the following excellent question about creating a daily writing practice.
 I’m not trying to butter her up, I really think it’s a good question and it’s worded very well, with a nice citation and everything.
 Here we go:

 For the past several months I’ve been revising a manuscript and querying agents.
 But while I’ve been doing this, I haven’t been writing.
 As you suggest, I put my manuscript in a drawer for several months and started working on a new manuscript.
 Now the new manuscript (which isn’t finished) is in the drawer.
 I also have another idea twirling around in my head.
 How do I balance my writing life?
 Kate DiCamillo says she writes two pages every day.
 But how does she do that when she’s in the throes of completing a project?

 Finding Your Commitment to a Daily Writing Practice

 Most of us don’t walk around complaining about how much free time we have.
 Life is a busy thing.
 So how do you do everything you have to do, keep the bills paid, and still find time to write?
 I don’t have a definitive answer.
 I do have some thoughts, though.
 And I think you’re on to something in your very own answer, and with Kate DiCamillo’s advice.